alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Before you have broken into a puzzle, any part of the puzzle could be relevant information.
-The act of transcribing a puzzle from a website or PDF into a spreadsheet is often slightly destructive.
+The act of transcribing a puzzle from a website or PDF into a spreadsheet is slightly destructive.
 Text styling and spacing are often the first casualties.
 Usually this is fine, but every now and then the parts lost during transcription are important to breaking in.